antonrunov/octaudio/doc/commands.md

 ```
   [data, t0] = oca_data_get( [t_spec], [id], [group_id] )
 ```
-Read the track data as a numeric array. `id` is the track id, and `group_id` specifies the container (group) for the track.
+Read the track data as a numeric array with the channels represented as rows.
+`id` is the track id, and `group_id` specifies the container (group) for the track.
 The second returned value, `t0` is the actual time of the first returned sample.

 This command always returns a single data block.
 It means that all samples in the returned array are equally spaced and their times are `t0 + [0:n-1] / sample_rate`.
 If there are several data blocks in the specified region, `oca_data_get` will return only the first one.
+Use `oca_data_getblocks` to get all blocks in the region.
 ```
   t_next = oca_data_set( t, data, [id], [group_id] )
 ```
-Write numeric array data to the track, starting with the time t.
+Write the numeric array `data` to the track, starting with the time t.
+If the track has a single channel, the data must be a vector.
+For multichannel tracks the data must be a matrix with the rows corresponding to the track channels.
 If the track already contains a data block at the time t, the nearest existing sample will be overwritten with data(1) and so on.
 Otherwise the new data block starting with time t will be created.
 The command returns the time of the sample (not necessary existing) following the last written sample.
 Thus the sequential commands
 ```
     t = oca_data_set( t, data1 );
     t = oca_data_set( t, data2 );